-The Company has no financial assets measured at fair value in subsequent periods, the fair value changes carried under other comprehensive incomeFinancial assets measured at fair value in subsequent periods, the fair value changes carried in profit or loss include derivatives (Note 21).
+The Company has no financial assets that are subsequently measured at fair value through other comprehensive income.
+Financial assets subsequently measured at fair value through profit or loss comprise derivatives (Note 20).

 A financial asset is stated at amortised cost if the following two conditions are met: